Former Uchiyama Residence

 - Closed

-- Every Tuesday (or the following day if Tuesday is a holiday), Year-end and New Year holidays (December 27 to January 4), Facility maintenance period
+- Every Tuesday (or the following day if Tuesday is a holiday), year-end and New Year holidays (December 27–January 4), and during facility maintenance periods

 - Prices